top of page

 Photo: Marie Lagesse

-Since June 2025, I have become an ambassador for the Hidden Disabilities Sunflower, an initiative that raises awareness and support for people living with non-visible conditions.
-This movement is deeply meaningful to me, as it aligns with my personal journey and the emotional depth behind my art.
-By sharing my experiences openly—both through painting and advocacy—I hope to contribute to a more compassionate and inclusive world.
+Since June 2025, I have been an ambassador for the Hidden Disabilities Sunflower, an initiative that raises awareness and support for people living with non-visible conditions.
+This cause is close to my heart.
+By sharing my own journey — through both my paintings and my voice — I hope to play a small part in building a more compassionate and inclusive world.

 bottom of page